Multiscale-Genomics/mg-process-fastq/README.md

 ### Parameters:
 * --genome

-...Genome accession (e.g. GCA_000001405.22)
+   Genome accession (e.g. GCA_000001405.22)
 * --dataset

-...Dataset ID from the reference paper (e.g. GSE63525)
+   Dataset ID from the reference paper (e.g. GSE63525)
 * --expt_name

-...A manual name to provide extra separation if there are multiple Hi-C sets within the same dataset
+   A manual name to provide extra separation if there are multiple Hi-C sets within the same dataset
 * --expt_list /home/compss/MuG_pipelines/mg-process-fastq/exptList.tsv

-...A list of the experiments in a tab separated format including the following columns ...1.
-SRR ID
+   A list of the experiments in a tab separated format including the following columns

+   1. SRR ID
-...2.
-Library name
+   2. Library name
-...3.
-Retrictions enzyme (eg MboI)
+   3. Retrictions enzyme (eg MboI)
 * --tmp_dir \<temp_dir\>/

-...This will be the location for the intermediary files.
+   This will be the location for the intermediary files.
 This gets shared between process, but they should not collide.
 * --data_dir \<data_dir\>/

-...This is where the initial FastQ files will be downloaded to and the output files will get saved.
+   This is where the initial FastQ files will be downloaded to and the output files will get saved.

 ### Example
 ```